eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 Status: approved

-When the user provides a list of Ankaios manifest files via the CLI command `ank apply [OPTIONS] manifest1.yaml manifest2.yaml ...`, the Ankaios CLI shall accept the content of all the given Ankaios manifest files.
+When the user calls the Ankaios Cli `apply` command with one or multiple files, the Ankaios CLI shall process the content of all provided files.

 Needs:
 - impl